evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **grid-auto-rows / grid-auto-columns**

-- Implicit grid line length
+- Controls the size of implicitly created grid tracks
-- Specifies the length of any automatically generated implicit grid lines.
-We can understand how grid-auto-rows / grid-auto-columns are created based on the following process:
+- These properties define dimensions for tracks created when content overflows the explicitly defined grid

 <!-- ```css
 .container {